-310. The magistrate holding an inquest shall ordinarily Magistrate view the body of the deceased and may for that purpose may view body cause such body to be exhumed;
+310. The magistrate holding an inquest shall ordinarily view the body of the deceased and may for that purpose cause such body to be exhumed:

 Provided that a magistrate may in his discretion dispense with viewing the body if for a reason which he shall record he considers it to be unnecessary.